 These pictures of some typical swarms may also help:

-Members of the Shropshire BKA who are available to help with swarms are listed below.
-To find one in your area please click your nearest location on the map below.
-If no one close to you is available, try a neighbouring district. ( Oswestry BKA, North Shropshire BKA and Ludlow BKA also have members who may be able to help).
+Look first for one who shares your postcode.
+If no one close to you is available, try a neighbouring district.
+For those of you who live some distance from Shrewsbury, Oswestry BKA, North Shropshire BKA and Ludlow BKA also have members who may be able to help.